 Don’t think you can just skip downhill training, it will hurt you on race day!
 A few options

-- plyo drills that focus on the down movement. i.e jumping down off boxes
+- plyo drills for runners that focus on the down movement. i.e jumping down off boxes

 - running down stadium stairs